bcgov/inclusive-names-service/README.md

 # Techniques for Dealing with Unicode Data
-This repository includes code and tips that will be useful to systems developers and maintainers who need to ensure that their computer systems can properly input, store, process, and display/export Unicode characters.
+This repository includes code and tips that will be useful to systems developers and maintainers who need to ensure that their computer systems can properly input, store, process, and display/export Unicode characters (used for Indigenous language text).
+It also includes tips on supporting Indigenous language text when using Commercial-off-the-shelf (COTS) products.

 ### Programming Languages
 Some older programming languages assume an equivalence between characters and bytes (i.e., one character requires exactly one byte of storage).
 With these languages, handling multi-byte or variable length encodings such as UTF-8 requires special libraries or techniques.
 The following link provides the details.